ParkourKarthik/baton-problem/README.md

 ## Environments
 Different environments can be configured such as development, production and testing using the `NODE_ENV`.
 We can switch the DB or do other operations based on the environments.
 But for now I'm using in-memory db and hence there is not much need.

+## Trade by same party
+I'm not sure if there is a possibility that the same party could raise both BUY and SELL request with same price and stock.
+Logically, the party may cancel the previous order.
+But currently, this scenario would create a trade in the system regardless of the party names.

+## Trade with price 0
+Although logically trade with price 0 is incorrect, I've not handled/rejected such trades.